bekorn/RayCaster3000/README.md

 ### Some Renders

-_Diffuse Lighting with Different Colors_
+_Diffuse Lighting with Multiple Lights_
 ![Specular and Reflection](INFO/diffuse.bmp)

 _Specular Lighting and Reflection_